 01 of 03

-A popular item which adorns the center of the Easter dinner table is a ham.
-Do not think that just because you are watching your waistline, you cannot still enjoy an Easter ham!
+A popular item that adorns the center of the Easter dinner table is a ham.
+Do not think that just because you're watching your waistline, you cannot still enjoy an Easter ham.

 But, do be selective about your choice.
-There are choices when is comes to choosing a ham.
+There are choices when it comes to choosing a ham.
 Choose an extra-lean ham, weighing in at just over 100 calories and 4 grams of fat per 3-ounce serving.
-Or, if you prefer to go a different route, try a less traditional main course such as:
+Or, if you prefer to go a different route, try a less traditional main course such as baked salmon with garlic.

 02 of 03